Valar-Systems/Glasscalibur/README.md

 ![window opener top](/media/top-gif.gif)

 The Model-H uses a NEMA 17 stepper motor that is connected to a lead screw.
-A custom PCB with ESP32 and TMC2209 drives the motor.
-Two hall effect limit switches on each end stop the motor when it reaches the end.
+A custom PCB with an ESP32 and TMC2209 drives the motor.
+Two hall effect sensors on each end stop the motor when it reaches the end.

 ![window opener top](/media/model-h-pcb.jpg)